LoaDy588/cube_electronics/README.md

 The supplied `makefile` uses [KiKit](https://github.com/yaqwsx/KiKit) to automatically generate all output gerber files for JLCPCB.
 Just run `make` in the top level directory to create all output gerbers and zip them in the `./gerber/` folder.

+## 3D models, schematic symbols, footprints

+This project relies on [LoaDy KiCAD Libs](https://github.com/LoaDy588/LoaDy_KiCAD_libs) for some footprints and the 3D models in the 3D preview on PCBNew

 ## License

 The Main Board and Interface Board are licensed under CERN-OHL-W v2.